T-B-F/pyHCA/README.md

 We recommend you to work on a conda virtual environment to properly build the non Python extention of the ete3 package and afterward install pyHCA in this new environment.

+A Dockerfile is also available to install the executable inside a container:

+    docker build -t hcatk .
+    docker run hcatk -h

+Currently ete3/PyQt4 don't seem to be properly installed using this method, therefore the 'domOnTree' is not available if hcatk is built using docker.

 Example
 *******